 Investing in long-form written content for your overall strategy is also the most resource and budget-friendly option among the different types of content.
 Not only does it bring value over a long-term period, but you can also repurpose it to bring in new customers.

 With all this in mind, are you investing in the right type of content for your business?

 If you're in the B2B tech industry, you need a scalable content strategy for marketing your tech products best.
-If you'd like to get in touch with a team of content experts to help you with yours, get in touch with us as email@example.com.
+If you'd like to work with a team of content experts to help you with yours, get in touch with us at email@example.com.